 The tour will leave you well educated about how this story came about, and it is delivered by a descendant of one of the people involved in the creation of the plot, making it completely unique.
 Hear about the evil Squire Cabell and his pack of hounds, the coach driver whose name is now etched into fictional folklore, and see the 200 year old prison that Seldon escaped from.

 Guests will come away stimulated, intrigued and wanting to read the famous book once again.
-And free gifts await those that venture out on this incredible tour!

 I will collect you at 9am, after you’ve had breakfast.
 The day starts gently in the tranquil village of Ipplepen, where you will be introduced to some of the key characters behind the story, where they lived, where they worshipped, and where they were buried.
 Then we head down to the charming town of Ashburton to see some other interesting places relevant to the tale.
 After this we head to Holy Trinity Church that sits on a hill above Buckfastleigh.
 Here we find out about evil Squire Richard Cabell III, as well as seeing where he is buried – this is a very spooky place according to my children (I tend to agree with them!).